-During 2016, Kinross completed 16 reverse-circulation drill holes for a total of 4,439 metres and reported that a new zone of gold mineralization was discovered at the Sinter target, one of several target areas partially tested during the program.
-Hole BAX16-13 intersected 6.1m averaging 2.199 g/t Au beginning at 32m depth within a thicker interval of 32.0m averaging 0.880 g/t Au.
-Hole BAX16-14 is collared approximately 180m to the north of BAX16-13 and intersected 10.6m interval of 1.023 g/t Au beginning at 54.9m.
-Other holes in the target area intersected lower grades of gold mineralization at approximately the same horizon and geophysical data suggests mineralization may be controlled by an easterly trending fault.
-Although delineated by only a few holes to date, the mineralization appears to be relatively flat-lying and open along strike.
-True thicknesses are estimated to be 65-100% of the reported drill intercepts.
-Silver and base metal concentrations are generally very low.
+During 2016, Kinross completed a Phase 1 program of 16 reverse-circulation drill holes for a total of 4,439 metres and reported that a new zone of gold mineralization was discovered at the Sinter target, one of several target areas partially tested during the program.
+Hole BAX16-13 intersected 6.1 metres averaging 2.199 g/t Au beginning at 32 metres depth within a thicker interval of 32.0 metres averaging 0.880 g/t Au.
+Hole BAX16-14 is collared approximately 180 metres to the north of BAX16-13 and intersected 10.6 metres interval of 1.023 g/t Au beginning at 54.9 metres.
+Other holes in the target area intersected lower grades of gold mineralization at approximately the same horizon.